 The above notwithstanding, certain taxes are imposed on oil, gas and petroleum companies.
 Municipal taxes are also payable by individuals or companies renting property in Bahrain.

-There are no tax treaties that are relevant in view of the no-tax-regime in Bahrain.
 The corporation is not subject to tax either on its Bahrain income or its worldwide income.